 The vehicles we see are always surprising us with their latest features, but what exactly is the best motorhome for innovation?
-Well, we have judged them for the Practical Motorhome Awards 2024, and are revealing our pick of the bunch, as well as our shortlisted choices and other top recommendations.
+Well, we have judged them for the Practical Motorhome Awards 2025, and are revealing our pick of the new developments we have seen this season.

 In this guide, you’ll see models from some of the best motorhome brands in the industry, including Rapido, Adria and more.
 Sometimes we think the solutions they come up with could be taken into the world of conventional home and vehicle design without much adaptation at all.